-NAMM 2011 PRESS RELEASE: Fender Acoustics proudly introduces new and improved Classic Design series guitar models for 2011, with more than a dozen instruments receiving significant structural and cosmetic refinements that enhance their elegant look, sturdy build and full, resonant sound.
+NAMM 2011 PRESS RELEASE: Fender Acoustics proudly introduces new and improved Classic Design series acoustic guitar models for 2011, with more than a dozen instruments receiving significant structural and cosmetic refinements that enhance their elegant look, sturdy build and full, resonant sound.

 Exotic-wood CD-220SCE dreadnought